PCRedHot/Accounting-System/README.md

     Output as "Accounts.txt"

-All the functions above make it possible to easily manage personal accounts.

-The accounts data will be outputed to file on user's demand

-These are also the base of Transaction functions.

 ### Transaction

 **Transaction** is the most powerful function with great flexibility that we provide in our program

-It can help you to create transfer between existing personal accounts, recording revenue and expense with the outside on specific date.
+It can help you to create **transfer** between existing personal accounts, recording **revenue** and **expense** with the outside on specific **date**.

-The transactions it stored can be sorted accounding date
+The transactions it stored can also be sorted accounding date, and further output to file.

+The Transaction Menu is shown below

     ********************************************
     Transaction Menu